AdrianStolarek/HarvestX/README.md

 Update the ChromeDriver path in the script if necessary.
 Ensure you have the latest version of ChromeDriver compatible with your Chrome browser.

 Running the Scraper:

 Use the provided collect_tweets function to scrape tweets from specified user profiles.
 The script will save the scraped tweets to a JSON file and then analyze the tweets, saving the results to another JSON file.

 Analyzing Data:

 Utilize the LLM API to extract keywords and generate summaries from the tweets.

-Future Work
+Graphical Representation:

-Graphical Representation: Implement functionality to visualize the parsed data in a graph format.
+Implementation of a functionality to visualize the parsed data in a graph format.
-Enhanced Scraping Capabilities: Extend scraping capabilities to other social media platforms and content types.
-Contribution

 Feel free to contribute to this project by forking the repository and submitting pull requests.
 Any suggestions or improvements are welcome.

 License